theshteves/bash-workshop/README.md

 - super-brief history ??? (see matt & yoseph's readings)
 - there are a couple popular shells (esp. zsh) but we'll be sticking to bash because it's more primitive and most of zsh aims to just simplify & improve upon it

-If computers are simply 0s and 1s, and code is how we manipulate those bits, but we are used to code in a restricted console window.
+We think of computers are simply 0s and 1s, and code is how we manipulate those bits, but we are used to code in a restricted console window.
 This is portal for you to talk directly to your computer, similar to the way an application is designed to talk directly to the user.

 You're probably gonna spend more time simply moving things around and accessing files than writing scripts that give you new functionality.
 Working with the command line is a really competent way to work.
 It's working further under the hood and what you learn about working at this level that will greatly inform your development process later on as a software engineer.